-Find out what criteria William had in order to get into Cornell University College of Veterinary Medicine.
+Find out what criteria William had in order to get into Cornell University College of Veterinary Medicine and become a Cornell vet student!

 The Cornell vet school acceptance rate differs each year.
 According to the AVMA website in 2019 they had 1,147 applicants, and 120 accepted students.